james-pcdr/pipe21e/README.md

-# pipe21e
+# pipe21 fork with a title that will be changed later

-This is a fork of the wonderful [pipe21](https://github.com/tandav/pipe21) library, with the following goals:
+This is a fork of the wonderful library [pipe21](https://github.com/tandav/pipe21).
+This fork has the following goals:

 1. Add eager evaluation using `>>`.
 2. Add an optional type argument.